 To improve the efficiency of the overall construction process, both the process and the product representation must be efficient in their individual capacity as well as in an integrated capacity.

-Moreover, we usually focus on the “push” or transformation based processes where we are trying to produce a product by only focussing on the actual conversion of inputs to outputs but not the flow of resources or value to the customer (i.e. complete the project by any means necessary).
+Moreover, we usually focus on the “push” or transformation-based processes where we are trying to produce a product by only focusing on the actual conversion of inputs to outputs but not the flow of resources or value to the customer (i.e. complete the project by any means necessary).
 Limitations of this traditional transformation processes that are widely followed in construction such as Critical Path Methods are well known because of their “ideal world” programming which can only capture the essence of the time, but ignore the flow and value aspects

 The efficiency of the production planning and control process in construction depends significantly on the reliability and timely availability of resource information.
 Even in the Last Planner system™ (known for reliable production-planning in construction), the production control mandates that a construction task should not be started unless all the seven resource prerequisites are in satisfactory condition.
 Failure to do so results in a waste of time and other resources.
 Yet, this information is not readily available due to the lack of systems integration that prevails within the industry.

 To solve some of these problems, VisiLean – a system that integrates the process model of lean with the rich product information model offered by BIM has been developed.
 Specifically, it is a system to support pull flow scheduling (through the Last Planner™) in a collaboratively built, live and actionable process model for the construction project.
-The system supports the collaborative co-production of the plan based on operation and resource dependencies that is at the core of the pull flow scheduling method.
+The system supports the collaborative co-production of the plan based on operation and resource dependencies that are at the core of the pull flow scheduling method.